Choosing Supplements Wisely

 - Outro (1:06:11)

 - Examine.com shares unbiased research into supplements and nutrition.
 The vast majority of what they offer is free.
-They do sell 3 additional resources to help cover expenses: Stack Guides, Supplement Goals Reference, and a monthly Research Digest.
+They do sell 2 additional resources to help cover expenses: Supplement Guides and a Membership Program that unlocks a deep research database.

 - Check out the entire archive of podcast episodes.